Kaspyy/fuzzy-sets-numpy/README.md

 # fuzzy-sets-numpy

+## General info
-Python implementation of fuzzy sets using Mamdani and Takagi-Sugeno models.
+This project is an implementation of fuzzy sets using Mamdani and Takagi-Sugeno interface systems.

+## Technologies
+Project is created with:
+* Python 3